-If a member of the College community has reason to believe that a student who resides in oncampus housing is missing, that information should be reported immediately to the KMC Security at 937-298-3399, ext.
+If a member of the College community has reason to believe that a student who resides in on-campus housing is missing, that information should be reported immediately to KHPD at 937-298-3399, ext.
 55095.
-Anyone receiving a missing student report will immediately notify campus security (or local law enforcement, if necessary) so that an investigation can be initiated.
+Per Residence Hall regulations, a student is considered missing if not present for room check after 3 nights without contact.
+Anyone receiving a missing student report will immediately notify KHPD (or local law enforcement, if necessary) so that an investigation can be initiated.